-Known as keshwa chaca, this is the only remaining example of the Incan handwoven bridges once common in the Incan road system.
+Known as Q’eswachaka (the first syllable is a lateral “click”), Queshuachaca or Keshwa Chaca, this is one of the only remaining examples of the Incan handwoven bridges once common in the Incan road system.

-Made of woven grass, the bridge spans 118 feet and hangs 220 feet above the canyon’s rushing river.
+Made of woven straw, the bridge spans 118 feet and hangs 60 feet above the canyon’s rushing river.
 The Incan women braided small, thin ropes, which were then braided again by the men into large support cables, much like a modern steel suspension bridge.
-Handwoven bridges lasted as long as 500 years and were held in very high regard by the Inca.
+Handwoven bridges have been part of the trail and roadway system for over 500 years, and were held in very high regard by the Inca.
 The punishment for tampering with such a bridge was death.